-In all fairness, a review of Gary Renard’s written defenses need to be included here.
+In all fairness, a review of Gary Renard’s written defenses needs to be included here.

-There are a several lessons we might all learn from this controversy.
+There are several lessons we might all learn from this controversy.
 A few are as follows:

-First of all, it should be pointed out that, for the most part, the original team of scribe and editors of ACIM (which included Ken Wapnick) were the best of friends remained such while alive.
+First of all, it should be pointed out that, for the most part, the original team of scribes and editors of ACIM (which included Ken Wapnick) were the best of friends who remained such while alive.
 The behavior of these later students of the Course does not reflect the original intent behind the material.
-It’s not unlike what the church eventually did to the teachings of Jesus-although the current group seems to be accomplishing this in record time.
+It’s not unlike what the church eventually did to the teachings of the although the current group seems to be accomplishing this in record time.
 Yet it does bring up great opportunities to apply ACIM material, thus integrating its message to an even higher level.

 There are ACIM religious purists who study and analyze the “letter of the law” in the book and there are ACIM mystics who choose to experience and understand the Course.
 When selecting your teacher, choose wisely.